AdamKhaddaj/CustomGameEngine_OpenGL/README.md

 Build instructions:

+*NOTE these instructions will currently not work unless you move all files in the 'modes_and_images' and 'shaders' directories into the source directory.

 Change directory in path_config.h to be directory of where this project is installed.

 Change library path directory in CMakeLists.txt line 26 to library directory you're using for glfw, glew, and SOIL libraries.